Glossary of Business Insurance Terms

 What is an indemnity?

-What is the role of an indemnity in insurance?
+What does indemnity mean in insurance?

 Find small business insurance quotes from top U.S. carriers